MicrosoftDocs/Viva/Viva/connections/overview-viva-connections-education.md

 ![Overview of the Viva Connections desktop view](../media/connections/overview-viva-connections-education/Viva-connections-desktop-overview.png)

-- **Home for the Viva suite**: The new desktop experience of the Viva Connections app plays the role of the home for the suite.
+- **Desktop experience**: The new desktop experience of the Viva Connections app plays the role of the main landing page for the suite.
 It offers easy discovery and navigation to all the Viva modules that the user is licensed for, bringing together the connection, insight, growth, and purpose pillars of Microsoft Viva.

 - **Navigation between other Viva experiences**: Navigational elements located in the top-right and top-left corners, navigational elements help viewers easily get to-and-from other landing pages and [other Viva experiences](https://support.microsoft.com/topic/introducing-microsoft-viva-3c1012cb-6c85-4d49-bd7f-b18a6e7873e0).